2025 DRC–Rwanda peace agreement: Negotiating process

 The negotiations continued on April 25 with a meeting of the Congolese and Rwandan foreign ministers, Thérèse Kayikwamba Wagner and Olivier Nduhungirehe, in Washington, D.C., where Secretary of State Rubio was also present.
 A "declaration of principles" for a peace settlement was agreed on.
 The declaration called for respecting territorial integrity as well as addressing legitimate security concerns, and also called on the two countries to cooperate with the U.S. and U.S. investors on economic projects, including in critical minerals.
 A preliminary peace deal was signed by the DRC and Rwanda in Washington on June 19, 2025, after additional talks.
 Among its main points were ending hostilities and respecting territorial integrity, disarming non-state groups, facilitating the return of refugees, and a regional economic integration network.
 The signing ceremony was set for June 27.
 Reportedly, a demand from the DRC on immediate Rwandan troop withdrawal had been dropped during the talks.
 The U.S. also insisted on a withdrawal before the signing, but dropped it after Rwanda resisted.
 The signing took place with their foreign ministers, Thérèse Kayikwamba Wagner and Olivier Nduhungirehe, in the presence of the U.S. Secretary of State, on June 27, and it was followed by a meeting with President Trump at the White House.

-Terms of the agreement
+Terms

 The peace agreement pledges to implement the terms of a 2024 deal which calls for Rwanda to withdraw its troops from the DRC and for the two countries to establish a regional economic integration framework within 90 days, the creation of a joint security coordination mechanism within 30 days, and the "disengagement, disarmament, and conditional integration of non-state armed groups", which would end support for the FDLR and M23.
 The deal also seeks to "link both countries, in partnership, as appropriate, with the U.S. government and U.S. investors" through the economic framework.
 The joint security coordination mechanism would oversee both the Rwandan troop withdrawal and the disbandment of the FDLR.